shaleshbhatt/DevOpsClassCodes/README.md

 a fast read for learning how to get started - not an example on how application should be designed.
 Please note this example uses and requires Java 8 to work.

 This tutorial used by Jenkien to setup the pipeline.
+Jenkien will use maven plugin to perform jobs.

 ![Addressbook Screenshot](addressbook_screenshot.png "Addressbook Screenshot")